makingwavesfdn/.github/profile/README.md

 ## See what's in our GitHub

+## AI v3.4 - release in April 2024
+- MyStateMachine-33rm
+  - Inbound messages from users are handled by this state machine

 ## Chatbot v3.3 - release in January 2024
 - GitHub Repository V-3.3-001-C-945
   - When a user texts the chatbot, the chatbot will route the prompt to the correct processor - Stack-AI, Dall-E 2, or GPT-4-1106-Turbo - and respond, via text, with context from previous conversations.